nickserv/danamccurdy.com/music_production.md

 ## Other Production Credits

-### Various TV & Radio Commercials: <small>synthesizer programming and/or recording, post-production,and mixing</small>
+### Various TV & Radio Commercials
+(synthesizer programming and/or recording, post-production,and mixing)
 - AMTRAK
 - Chrysler
 - Omni Magazine